Lou Ann Hamblin

-Chansey instructs in-service in the use of handgun, patrol rifle and shotgun.
+Chansey instructs in-service in handgun, patrol rifle and shotgun.
 She also teaches at the State Police Academy in Pierre, SD and has instructed the Youth Trooper Academy as a member of the cadre and lead firearms instructor.

 Chansey is a level 1 certified in Military Combative Course and Brazilian jiu-jitsu.
-Currently she trains in Brazilian Jiu-jitsu under Instructor Mike Huitema with Team Mica of South Dakota Gym in Rapid City, SD.
+Currently she trains in Brazilian Jiu-jitsu under Instructor Bruce Hoyer at the Next Edge MMA gym in Sioux Falls, SD.
 Chansey holds an Associate's Degree in Law Enforcement Technology.